 I began working in software engineering in the early 2000s.
 In 2001, when I was in 9th grade, I completed my first paid project – a website for a local company.
 Back then, web development was something that is now referred to as a «webmaster» type of work.
-We had to create pages and upload them to shared hosting manually.
-We used scripting languages like or Perl for dynamic elements on the websites.
+We had to create HTML pages and upload them to shared hosting manually.
+We used scripting languages like PHP or Perl for dynamic elements on the websites.
 This was commonly seen in features like the feedback form.

-The 2000s were a big deal for the . went from a niche to being everywhere – in businesses, daily life, everywhere.
-Along with the progress in technology, the Internet has greatly changed the world.
+The 2000s were a big deal for the internet.
+It went from a niche to being everywhere – in businesses, daily life, everywhere.
+Along with the progress in mobile technology, the Internet has greatly changed the world.
 Almost everything shifted to the web.
 For younger folks, it might be hard to see the big difference, but for those who remember the times before the internet and mobile phones, it’s clear how massive the change has been.

 The 20th century was indeed the age of computers and telecommunications.
 All the major advancements in these fields happened during that time, laying the groundwork for further human development.
 The global digital infrastructure was constructed, taking us from having zero digitalization to a completely digital world.